opendatasoft/ods-cookbook/widgets/external-use/local-dev-env/README.md

 Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web applications.

-We will use Express to create a simple tree view of our application
+We will use Express to create a simple tree view of our application.

 https://ejs.co/

 EJS is a simple templating language that lets you generate HTML markup with plain JavaScript.

-We will use EJS to create layouts to have a well structured and organized layout for our app
+We will use EJS to create layouts to have a well structured and organized layout for our app.

 ##### Install both